(This review, written by Lisa Nehring, was originally posted on the blog Golden Grasses. This product was received in exchange for an honest review.)

 This program is on the upper end in price.
 The basic level package for level 1 is $150.
 It includes both the teacher and student manuals for the Grammar and practice components and only the teacher manual for the poetry, vocabulary and writing portions of the program.
 Then, there is the complete package, which costs $205 and includes both the student and teacher manuals for all the components of the program.
 I chose to buy the complete package.

 Are you interested in the Michael Clay Thomas Grammar Program?
-Check it out today!
+Michael Clay Thompson Grammar Review leads us to believe it’s a winner!

 Marcela was born in Santa Marta, Colombia, a beautiful town in the Caribbean which was the first Spanish settlement in the Americas, and is currently one of the largest ports in the continent.
 She was Classically Educated in an all girls school and graduated high school when she was 17 years old.
 She moved to the United States in 2001 to attend college and met the love of her life just 3 short weeks after she arrived.
 She has been married to her husband, Jeremy, for 16 years.
 They have 5 beautiful children; Laya, Samuel, Matthew, Joseph and Noah.